 In some stations, the roles of gatherers, organizers and presenters are assigned to students, volunteers, interns or other non-professional journalists.

-Stations may field a formidable team of journalists-in-training provided they balance their training efforts with careful quality control.
+Stations that field a formidable team of journalists-in-training balance their efforts with quality control.

 It should be mentioned that a well-rounded team may also include technical and support personnel.
 These helpers serve important roles but normally lack experience in journalism.
-A prudent News Director will encourage their inclusion in the team process — while seeing to it that quality standards are never compromised.
+A prudent News Director will encourage their inclusion in the team process — while seeing to it that quality standards go uncompromised.